tusj/dart-rest-server/README.md

   // set up the tree
   // at each path segment
   var tree = new TreeHandler()
+    // root handler
     ..add(new WelcomeHandler(), "")

-    ..add(new userHandler(), "user").add(specificUserHandler, ":id") // each add returns a new tree to allow nesting ..add(null, "mail").add(specicMailHandler, ":id")                // can also provide null to indicate no handler ..add(new whatNotHandler(), "what/not/handler")                  // can also add intermediate paths
+    // each add returns a new tree to allow nesting ..add(new userHandler(), "user").add(specificUserHandler, ":id")

+    // can also provide null to indicate no handler ..add(null, "mail").add(specicMailHandler, ":id")

+    // can also add intermediate paths
+    ..add(new whatNotHandler(), "what/not/handler")

   // start the server, which is a convenience method
   // allowing all CORS-headers